roberto-rcj/Microcontrollers-Tricks---Creating-boolean-type-in-C-ANSI/README.md

 //                    varC  varB varA
 //or 00111101 = 61;
 ```
-As you can see, we created a new type, with the memory space of a char, but I can acess the first 5 bits, the 2 bits in the middle and the 1 last bit.
-Now I have total controll of my variable O.o
+As you can see, we´ve created a new type, with the memory space of a char, but I can acess the first 5 bits, the 2 bits in the middle and the 1 last bit.
+Now I have total controll of my variable!

 ## Boolean types in C (fake news)
-As seen before, in the truth I need to allocate at least 1 byte of memory, but now I´m able to manage bit by bit.
+As seen before, actually, I need to allocate at least 1 byte of memory, but now I´m able to manage bit by bit.
 By this way, I can create a new type to acess bit by bit, emulating a boolean type:

 ```
   typedef struct